-When inspected the property was occupied, furnished and floors were covered.
+When inspected the property was occupied, furnished and all floors were covered.

-Generally the subjects were found to be in fair condition having regard to age and style of construction.
+Generally the subjects were found to be in fair condition although in need of a degree of upgrading together with a degree of maintenance repair.
 No obvious significant defects which would affect value or security were in evidence.